This unit presumes its readers are well-familiar with Quadernity, having read the prior units leading to this culmination.

 - Complexity theorists are interested in emergent behaviors.

-- Mathematicians are interested to learn how rational numbers can come from the squaring of irrational numbers.
+- Mathematicians are interested to learn how rational numbers can come from the conjugating of irrational numbers.

 - We, ourselves, are interested in becoming more effectively creative in all aspects of our lives.